 Some packages also include bonds required by the maid’s embassy.
 For example, the Philippines requires a bond over and above the one lodged with the MOM.
 When starting the work permit application process, you should also check with your helper’s embassy whether there are any other requirements for her to leave her country.

-After your domestic worker arrives, you need to request a permanent work permit online.
+After your domestic worker arrives, you need to request for a permanent work permit online.

 Renewing FDW work permit

 FDW work permits are usually valid for 2 years.
 If the employer and maid both agree, the work permit can be renewed before the old one expires.
 Generally speaking, employers should receive a letter from the ministry about 8 weeks before expiry.
 Again, you can submit the application online (renewals are processed immediately) and the cost is $35.